wur-bioinformatics/introduction-to-bioinformatics/week1.md

 ### Gene prediction

 The process of finding protein coding genes differs between prokaryotic and eukaryotic genomes.
-In both cases the aim is to find open reading frames: contiguous stretches of DNA encoding proteins.
+In both cases the aim is to find open reading frames: contiguous stretches of DNA that encode proteins.
 However, since RNA splicing ({numref}`splicing`) is almost absent in prokaryotic genomes, prokaryotic ORFs can be found directly in the genomic DNA.
 As a result, simply enumerating all possible ORFs in a genome is a common step in prokaryotic genome annotation.
 In contrast, ORFs in eukaryotic genomes are found on _mature_ mRNAs.
 As such, all eukaryotic gene prediction methods take splicing into account, thereby greatly increasing their computational complexity.
 Both prokaryotic and eukaryotic gene prediction typically can be classified as either evidence based prediction or ab initio prediction.
+%#% The abbreviation ORFs is used in this section but not previously attributed to unabbreviated word.
 #### Evidence based prediction

 This data-driven approach uses existing and newly generated data to get hints on what regions of a genome encode genes.
 Depending on the type of data, these predictions have more or less predictive power.
 Some commonly used evidence types are: